 Dr. Mark Slaski, Senior Psychologist and Co-Founder of WorkplaceBuzz

 Leaders have a significant impact on employee engagement, which can be measured through the relationships employees have, the role they do, and the reward they receive.
 It’s important to consider a leader’s personality traits and how these impact the drivers of engagement.

 So, do emotionally intelligent leaders really have more engaged staff?

-A research study looked at the emotional intelligence of 10 General Managers from a successful golf and leisure company and the workplace engagement of 534 of their staff to explore this relationship.
+A research study, conducted by Dr. Mark Slaski, looked at the emotional intelligence of 10 General Managers from a successful golf and leisure company and the workplace engagement of 534 of their staff to explore this relationship.
 An important point to note is that each of these General Managers were responsible for autonomous business units, and as such they oversee a number of other managers, departments and staff.
-In this way, the behaviours associated with Emotional Intelligence of the General Managers set the tone and define the culture for the whole business unit.
-So the impact of their E.I. extends beyond their relationship with their immediate employees, but permeates throughout the unit as a whole.
+In this way, the behaviours associated with emotional intelligence (EI) of the General Managers set the tone and define the culture for the whole business unit.
+So the impact of their EI extends beyond their relationship with their immediate employees, but permeates throughout the unit as a whole.

 Leaders set the tone for engagement in the workplace.

 Results show that leaders with higher emotion perception (the capacity to perceive and understand their own and others’ emotions) lead teams with a greater sense of voice and togetherness at work.
 This suggests that if leaders are able to recognise subtle emotional reactions and adjust their style accordingly in order to motivate their team, they are able to facilitate a greater sense of trust and cooperation, resulting in employees being more likely to express their ideas and opinions and feel appreciated.

 15 facets of emotional intelligence measured by the Trait Emotional Intelligence Questionnaire, developed by K.V Petrides, PhD at his London Psychometric Laboratory, UCL*